This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “Smile from the Streets You Hold”

-Sometime in 1994, he moves to New York with Toni Oswald, his girlfriend at the time.
+Sometime in 1994 he moves to New York with Toni Oswald, his girlfriend at the time, and records these songs.

 Players: John Frusciante